RAVPower PD Pioneer 20000 18W - Large capacity power bank aimed at phones and small devices

 Most smaller devices will revert to their normal charging rate.
 Which will continue to charge the battery while they are in use.
-Total charge time for two devices is about the same.
+The total charge time for the two devices is about the same.
 Whether you fast charge them one at a time.
 Or charged them at a slower rate together.

 Quick Charge 3.0 Over USB-C

 The presence of Quick Charge over USB-C is against USB-C specifications.
 Such chargers have been around for years without issue.
 But we don’t know what the future holds.

 Under section 4.8.2 of USB-C specifications, a proprietary charging method cannot change the voltage of USB-C output (between 4.40V and 5.25V) in a manner not defined by USB methods.
 Quick Charge operates at higher than default voltages.
 And so goes against the specifications.
 USB Power Delivery is an open-source charging method.
 Created alongside USB-C, it is with specs even though it also increases the voltage.
 The big difference is USB PD uses communication lines to negotiate power transfer.
 While proprietary methods take over the data lines for their negotiation.
 They do so because legacy USB connections, such as USB-A, don’t have comm lines.